Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 For this question we will:
 1. Build a prompt using [the template linked here](https://gist.githubusercontent.com/ada-instructors/16c97dc4b16ab2bf449d9d7a81caeb16/raw/pse_observations_questions_review_template.md )
-2. Share the prompt with an AI tool like ChatGPT
+2. Share the filled in prompt with an AI tool like ChatGPT
-3. Hold a discussion with the tool to ensure our understanding of what new information we would get from the initial questions submitted, and what other questions we might want to ask.
+3. After the initial review, ask at least one follow up question using the AI tool that furthers your understanding of the problem and why certain observations or questions are useful.
+Some examples could be asking questions to:
+  - ensure your understanding of the analysis of the observations
+  - get more details on the information we could get from asking particular questions
+  - learn more about new information shared by the tool
-4. Reflect on the information shared by the AI tool and summarize its findings
+4. Reflect on the information shared by the AI tool and summarize its findings and your learnings

 <br>